Skip to main content Skip to footer

 What Causes Cancer of an Unknown Primary?

-• Alcohol and smoking (cigarettes, cigars or pipes) or using ‘smokeless’ tobacco (snuff and chewing tobacco): significantly contribute to the development of Head and Neck Cancer.
-This is especially true for cancers of the mouth, throat and larynx (voice box).
-Those who smoke and drink a lot of alcohol are at a much higher risk compared with those who only use either alcohol or smoking alone.
-Get information about quitting smoking and reducing how much alcohol you drink.
+• Alcohol and smoking (cigarettes, cigars or pipes) or using ‘smokeless’ tobacco (snuff and chewing tobacco): increases risk of developing of head and neck cancer.
+Those who smoke and drink a lot of alcohol are at a much higher risk compared with those who only use alcohol alone.

-• Sun exposure contributes to skin cancer, the most common type of cancer in Australia.
-Patients with Skin Cancer often have had many primary cancers treated making it difficult to know whether a cancer in a lymph node has come from a Skin Cancer or not.
+• Sun exposurecontributes to skin cancer, the most common type of cancer in Australia.
+Patients with skin cancer often have had many primary cancers treated making it difficult to know whether a cancer in a lymph node has come from a skin cancer or not.

-Symptoms and Signs of Unknown Primary Cancer
+What are the Signs and Symptoms of Unknown Primary Cancer

-• talk with you about your medical history.
+• Talk with you about your medical history.
 This includes discussing symptoms that might point to the source of the cancer, risk factors (e.g. smoking or drinking), and any previous history of cancer

-• perform a physical examination by examining your nose, mouth, throat, thyroid gland and skin for any suspicious areas
+• Perform a physical examination by examining your nose, mouth, throat, thyroid gland and skin for any suspicious areas

 Common tests used include:

+In some patients, the primary cancer may grow slowly and be too small to be seen on examination in the clinic or on scans.
+Sometimes, a biopsy of the most likely primary site is needed to confirm there is no cancer there, but examining these areas is often difficult when the patient is awake.
 The doctor may suggest examining the areas under general anaesthesia (with you asleep) if the primary site of cancer hasn’t been identified.
 Whilst under anaesthesia, the doctor can perform a thorough examination of the mouth, throat, voice box and the back of the nose (nasopharynx).

 Based on the examination, the doctor may recommend:

-• Needle biopsy (Fine Needle Aspiration or FNA biopsy): This is when a thin needle is inserted into the suspicious lymph node to remove a sample.
-Typically this is performed using ultrasound guidance with local anaesthetic to reduce your discomfort.
+• Needle biopsy (Fine Needle Aspiration or FNA biopsy):This is when a thin needle is inserted into the suspicious lymph node to remove a sample.
+Typically, this is performed using ultrasound guidance with local anaesthetic to reduce your discomfort.
 The tissue is then examined under a microscope to look for cancer cells by a pathologist.
-This is the only sure way to know if you have cancer.
+This is the most sure way to know if you have cancer.

 • If a diagnosis cannot be made based on the FNA, it is either repeated or a core biopsy (a similar procedure with a larger needle) may be performed.
-If the diagnosis still remains uncertain, then a surgeon may perform an excisional lymph node biopsy to remove the suspicious lump under general anaesthesia and send the sample to the pathologist for review.
+If the diagnosis remains uncertain, then a surgeon may perform an excisional lymph node biopsy to remove the suspicious lump under general anaesthesia and send the sample to the pathologist for review.

 This is part of the dental assessment, which may be needed before treatments.